yudiz-ritikapatel/bannerslider-extension/README.md

-# Magento 2- Banner Slider Extension Free by Yudiz Solutions LTD.
+# Magento 2- Banner Slider Extension by Yudiz Solutions LTD.

 The Magento 2 Banner Slider is a fantastic marketing tool that empowers online store owners to showcase an unlimited number of captivating banner sliders on their Ecommerce website.
 This delightful extension is designed to captivate the attention of customers and enhance their online shopping experience with its user-friendly interface.